Fission and fusion of heavy nuclei induced by the passage of a radiation-mediated shock in BNS mergers: Introduction

 \section{Introduction}

-Radiation mediated shocks (RMS) are an inherent feature of essentially all (strong) stellar explosions (e.g., various types of supernovae, low luminosity GRBs, regular GRBs and binary neutron star mergers).
+Radiation mediated shocks (RMS) are inherent in essentially all (strong) stellar explosions (e.g., various types of supernovae, low luminosity GRBs, regular GRBs, binary neutron star mergers and tidal disruption events).
 They dictate the properties of the early electromagnetic emission released in the explosion during the breakout of the shock from the opaque envelope enshrouding the source, the detection of which is a primary focus of current and upcoming transient surveys (for recent reviews see \citealt{waxman2017,LE2020}).
 The RMS structure and dynamics depend on the progenitor type, the explosion energy and the explosion geometry.
 In particular, the shock velocity at breakout can range from sub-relativistic to mildly relativistic, and in extreme cases even ultra-relativistic.

 The gamma-ray flash GRB 170817A that accompanied the gravitational wave signal GW 170817 (for reviews see \citealt{nakar2020,Margutti2021}) is a plausible example of a shock breakout signal \citep[e.g.,][]{Kasliwal2017,Gottlieb2018,Beloborodov2020}; the RMS in this source was most likely driven by the interaction of the relativistic jet expelled by the compact remnant and the merger ejecta \citep{Nakar2018}, but a shock with a much wider opening angle is also a viable possibility \citep{Beloborodov2020}.
 While the origin of GRB 170817A is still debatable, the presence of a relativistic jet in this system has been confirmed by VLBI observations \citep{Mooley2018}.
-Consequently, if this system represents a prototypical BNs merger evolution, the conclusion that a fast shock must cross through at least part of the ejecta at early times seems unavoidable.
+Consequently, if this system represents a prototypical BNS merger evolution, the conclusion that a fast shock must cross through at least part of the ejecta at early times seems unavoidable.
 In what follows we demonstrate that the propagation of the RMS through the merger ejecta can significantly alter the composition profile of r-process material behind the shock and, potentially, the kilonova emission if the change in composition affects the opacity and/or the radioactive energy deposition in the ejecta.